All Episodes

 That's correct.

-Residence demands less intimate local ties than domicile, but domicile allows absence for an indefinite period if intent to return remains.
+Residence me demands less intimate local ties than domicile, but domicile allows absence for an indefinite period if intent to return remains.

-Words resident, residence, and domicile may have an identical or variable meaning depending on subject matter and context of statute.
+Holding that residence and domicile are synonymous terms, residence has and domicile may have an identical or variable meaning depending on subject matter and context of statute.

 So they're going to basically what this says is they're going to gaslight the fuck out of you.